The Legend of Zelda: Rebel Assassin

 The men erupted in cheers and Link tore his gaze away, not able to feel like he could join in with their joy.
 It was at times like this that he wished he could escape to the caves that surrounded New Hyrule Town.
 Whenever there was too much on his mind, he would climb up to the rocky caverns, sitting back as the soothing sound of trickling water tinkled in the background.
 From his vantage point high above the town, he could see for miles, the never-ending carpet of green grass, the traders that made their way down winding paths, the wispy smoke that floated above the town at daytime, and the sparkling lanterns that shone during the night.
 It was relaxing, and the fact that the people and buildings looked so small from up there made his problems seem to shrink as well.

 They had been travelling back from a nearby village, tired, hungry and disappointed from a fruitless day of trading.
-Mystral and Link had no one else but each other, and they were forced to live on the crusts of bread that more wealthy people threw away.
+Mystral and Link had no one else but each other, and they'd been forced to live on the crusts of bread that more wealthy people threw away.
 His sister worked all day, a seamstress of considerable skill, hoping to sell the gowns and dresses that she made to the higher-class women in neighbouring towns.
 Link had been too young to work himself, and he kept himself busy either by watching as his sister's efforts turned her face haggard, or by exploring the hills and rivers around the town.

 The sun had begun to set that day and they were nowhere near home.
 They'd been set upon by bandits, a group of horsemen with blackened teeth and blood-stained swords.
 Link had stood his ground, a little boy no more than seven, growling and spitting curses with ferocious anger.
 The bandits had laughed at the sight, but others viewed it differently.
 Black clad warriors had sprung from the shadows, coming to the rescue.
-Then, the King himself had stepped out, looking Link over with an amused eye.
+Then, the king himself had stepped out, looking Link over with an amused eye.

 He'd been taken in after that, trained to become Dragmire's loyal assassin.
 The castle paid a healthy stipend, one that had supported both him and his sister well enough through the summers.
 Still.
 He knew that Mystral didn't like it at all.
 Some nights, she would look at him with a pained expression, wondering aloud at how much he would lose just so that they could be fed.
-But she could not refuse the King and there was nowhere else for them to go.
+But she could not refuse the king, and there was nowhere else for them to go.
 She had learned long ago to accept whatever came her way without complaint, and this was another in a long line of setbacks in her life that she had no control over.
 He didn't really understand her objection.
 After all, their targets were always all criminals and revolutionaries anyway.
 If someone wasted the gift of life they deserved to have it ripped from them.
-Out of the three meagre kills he had, one was a sick man that preyed on young girls and the other two were minor foreign dignitaries that the King suspected of planning a rebellion.
+Out of the three meagre kills he had, one was a sick man that preyed on young girls and the other two were minor foreign dignitaries that the king suspected of planning a rebellion.

 "What is it?" his friend asked.
-"Did you want some too?"
+"Did you want some, too?"

 He raised a hand to try and catch the attention of one of the serving girls, but Link waved him away.
 "No, no," he said.
 "I can't believe you're still talking to me, that's all."